wp-cms/wp-cms/README.md

 ## KEY NUMBER 3 - "Constant optimization"

 Clean and optimize the core as much as possible, iterate over it with PHP 8 as minimum supported PHP version in mind.

+# ACS: Amazing Custom Stuff - bundled by default

+Any serious CMS needs a way to customize fields.
+That's why WP includes a forked version of the great ACF ([Advanced Custom Fields by Delicious Brains](https://www.advancedcustomfields.com/)) plugin by default.
+Thanks for this masterpiece, Elliot Condon!.
+Of course, you can remove that if you want, who am I to bloat your boat?

+The only reason I added it by default is that I wanted to provide a practical theme by default too.
+Something that shows the power of WP CMS as a real generic CMS (not just a simple blogs template).

 # Compatibility with WordPress Plugins & Themes!